HardwareLounge/selly/README.md

 Create a `config.yml` file in the root directory of the project.
 Use the YAML format and use lowercase for the keys.

-Example of a full config (only general is required):
+Example of a full config:

 ```yaml
 # General